Become part of the Screen School

 Ensure that your personal statement it is well written, clear and free of any spelling mistakes.
 It is your chance to impress the course team by showing a strong interest in the subject, demonstrating what you feel you would bring to the course, your appreciation of what the course can offer you and how you feel it might help you in the future.
 This can be demonstrated through work experience, previous studies and your personal experience.

-All applicants will be expected to submit an electronic portfolio via web link together with their application.
+All applicants will be expected to submit an electronic portfolio as part of their application.
 At application stage, we are as excited to see a portfolio of strong image making that has a sense of sequential play, as we are to see an accomplished portfolio of animation work.

 As a student on the course you will have been selected for something specific you portray through your portfolio.
 This could be a strong illustration or design portfolio that indicates a desire to take work into the 3D space and work with sound in a time-based format, or an accomplished portfolio of animation work that indicates a commitment to focus on personal development through a further course of study.